Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     More details about the command and its optional parameters can be found [here](https://docs.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-install-cli).

-2. Get access credentials for a managed Kubernetes cluster.
+2. Get admin access credentials for a managed Kubernetes cluster.
 You would need the name of the resource group containing AKS resource and the name of the AKS resource:

     ```bash
-    az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
+    az aks get-credentials --admin --resource-group myResourceGroup --name myAKSCluster
     ```

     More details about the command and its optional parameters can be found [here](https://docs.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-get-credentials).

-3. Create `ClusterRoleBinding` that will bind `ServiceAccount` of Kubernetes dashboard to `cluster-admin` role.
-By default, the Kubernetes dashboard is deployed with minimal read access and displays RBAC access errors.
+3. Open a proxy to Kubernetes API Server:

     ```bash
-    kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard
+    kubectl proxy
     ```

-4. Open the dashboard for a Kubernetes cluster in a web browser.
-You would need the name of the resource group containing AKS resource and the name of the AKS resource:
+    More details about the command and its optional parameters can be found [here](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#proxy).

-    ```bash
+4. Open the following URL in your browser: `http://127.0.0.1:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy`

-    az aks browse --resource-group myResourceGroup --name myAKSCluster
+5. Sign in to Kubernetes dashboard using kubeconfig:

-    ```
+   * Select `Kubeconfig` and click `Choose kubeconfig file` to open file selector.

-    More details about the command and its optional parameters can be found [here](https://docs.microsoft.com/cli/azure/aks?view=azure-cli-latest#az-aks-browse).
+   * Select your `kubeconfig` file (defaults to `$HOME/.kube/config`).

-    This will open a Kubernetes dashboard in a web browser.
+   * Click `Sign In`.

 #### APIs of Microservices